zik-uralov/daily-jokes/joke_history.md

 - 2025-10-31 23:38:35: What was a more important invention than the first telephone?
 The second one. (source: https://icanhazdadjoke.com/)
 - 2025-10-31 23:58:37: Why do bees have sticky hair?
 Because they use honey combs! (source: https://icanhazdadjoke.com/)
 - 2025-11-01 00:18:39: Java programmers are some of the most materialistic people I know, very object-oriented (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-11-01 00:38:41: I was going to tell a dead baby joke.
+But I decided to abort. (source: https://v2.jokeapi.dev/joke/Any?type=single)